nazunalika/nazunalika/README.md

 * Some gzdoom builds (when they have releases)
 * Maintaining some python and powershell scripts, Windows images (for my own sanity)
+* Light maintaining of [a wiki](https://linuxguideandhints.com/) with some Enterprise Linux and Fedora stuff

 ## What do you do in your free time?